amybrossard/darwin/readme.md

 #### **Version 3.07**

 *  Fixed sorting issue in main window that was causing Darwin to crash.
 This occurred when a user selected a column heading and attempt to move to previous or next record.
+*  When unlocking trace files and retracing them, compensate for contours with less than 150 points in them when detecting the leading edge.

 #### **Version 3.06**